nscuro/fdnssearch/README.md

   -d, --domains stringArray   domains to search for -f, --files stringArray     dataset files
   -h, --help                  help for fdnssearch
+      --no-ansi               disable ANSI output
-      --show-type             show record type for search results --show-value            show record value for search results --timeout int           timeout in seconds
+      --show-type             show record type for search results --show-value            show record value for search results --silent                only print results, no errors or log messages --timeout int           timeout in seconds
   -t, --types stringArray     record types to search for (a, aaaa, cname, txt, mx) (default [a])
 ```